RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

 Click :guilabel:`connect` to open your share.
 At this point, your lab share is connected and you can use it just like a folder or network drive.
+If you are not running ssh-agent or CRSP desktop has not remembered your password, you should asked for the *passphrase* to your ssh private key file that you specified.

 .. _windows add shares: